 Oh and the SUNSETS!
 Too good to be true.

 Overall, Phuket was a success!
-It was a quiet couple of days for me, but oh so relaxing.
-Phuket doesn’t have a great reputation anymore but I would definitely recommend it, as long as you do a little research on which of Phuket’s many beaches best suits your needs!
+It was a quiet couple of days for me, but so relaxing.
+Phuket doesn’t have a great reputation anymore but I would definitely recommend it, as long as you do a little research on which of Phuket’s areas best suits your needs!
 Whether you’re a backpacker, on a family vacation, on a honeymoon, looking for a bargain, or looking for something a bit more luxury – I’m sure you will find what you’re looking for somewhere on Phuket.
 It was also the perfect jumping-off point for the rest of my island-hopping plans!